carloscaicedoc/carloscaicedoc/README.md

 ### I'm a Developer, Teacher, Entrepeneur, Father of Twins and Guitarist!

-- 🔭 Recently I graduated from an intensive and amazing Software Bootcamp at Coding Dojo
+- 🔭 Recently I graduated from an intensive and amazing Software Development Bootcamp at Coding Dojo
 - 🌱 I'm an avid and quick learner with a curious mind.
 I'm currently learning Materail UI.
 - 🥅 I speak 4 languages: English, Spanish, French & Catala.
 - 💬 Ask me about where my accent is from